Can a Gift Deed be Challenged in Court?

 • Any person entitled to any legal character or right to a property may file an action against any person rejecting or interested in denying his title to such character or right, and the court may, in its discretion, declare that he is entitled; the plaintiff need not seek additional remedy in such a suit.

-• The purpose of an action for declaration is to declare a party’s or plaintiff’s right; where the right pertains to property, the suit is for title/ownership declaration and recovery of possession.
+• An action for declaration declares a party’s or plaintiff’s right; where the right pertains to property, the suit is for title/ownership declaration and recovery of possession.

 • Legal consultation must be taken to get your gift deed registered.
 Legal consultation makes the process easier.